 I’d read some horror stories online about people ruining their cars on Horse Pasture Road, so the first time Remington and I drove up Horse Pasture Road we convinced our friend, who owns a Jeep Wrangler, to give us a tour of the area.
 And let’s be honest, riding in a Jeep Wrangler makes every drive feel like an adventure.
 He showed us the ropes and we realized the road isn’t nearly as intense as people make it out to be.
 We’ve been back to the road multiple times in our Tacoma and we’ve seen sedans drive up the road too.

 - Cost: Free

 - Address: Horse Pasture Rd, Sunset, SC 29685

 - Road Distance: Roughly 10 miles one way

 - Food or Beer Nearby: Pickens has cool spots on Main St. Definitely check out Appalachian Ale House.

 - Camping: There are a limited number of free campsite along the road.
 Devil’s Fork State Park is also nearby and has an established campground.

-To access Horse Pasture Rd, we took US 178 through the town of Rocky Bottom and the road was on our left.
+To access Horse Pasture Rd, take US 178 through the town of Rocky Bottom and the road is on the left.
 This is also an access point for the Foothills Trail.
 It is roughly 10 miles from US 178 to Jumping Off Rock.
-Along the way you will see hiking trails, camp sites, and overlooks.
-We drove the road in early November, so the leaves were displaying vibrant colors.
-This was also the same time that a forest fire was burning on Pinnacle Mountain, causing smoky views.
-The trail for Jumping Off Rock is on the right side of the road, shortly after passing Cane Creek Rd on the left.
+The trail for Jumping Off Rock is on the right side of Horse Pasture Road, shortly after passing Cane Creek Rd on the left.
 It is a short hike to overlook, maybe 0.10 miles, and the trail quickly opens up to a magnificent view of Lake Jocassee.
-The overlook is great place for a picnic or simply to relax.